abbiewade/abbiewade.github.io/smartalarmclock.md

 #### I2C Protocol

-__TODO__

-explain that I2C is a bus so you can connect to the same I2C pins
+The Inter-integrated Circuit (I2C) communication protocol is a way for the main Arduino chip to communicate with many sensors connected to the same set of pins.
+Put simply, this protocol uses a bus to consistently talk to any sensor connected to the I2C ports.
+This protocol is built as a master-slave design, where the Arduino is the master, and the sensors are the slaves.
+What happens is the Arduino (Master) begins by sending a start sequence on the I2C bus.
+The Arduino then requests a data transfer with different sensors (slaves).

+To do this transfer of information, I2C uses two wires, a clock signal known as SCL, and a data signal, known as SDA.
+The SCL line is used to synchronize all data transfers done over the bus.
+When using the 12C bus instead of declaring pins, you declare addresses, as all sensors connected to the I2C bus will be on the same pins.
 The [Wire Library](https://www.arduino.cc/en/Reference/Wire) is a standard Arduino library which allows you to communicate with I2C modules in your circuit.
 It is more than likely that if you have used an I2C sensor before that you have used it.
-When using the 12C bus as a way of communicating with sensors, instead of declaring pins, you declare addresses.

 #### Build the circuit!